wyethr/hrsjournal/journal/submit.md

 Thank you for your interest in submitting a paper to *MARS,* Marlborough’s student-run academic journal.
 Here is some important information to consider before submitting your article.

+Fill out [this](https://docs.google.com/forms/d/e/1FAIpQLScOu9p1esOBgegB4a2pdl899FHnj7qimCk-O9nP20wgzsSdpg/formResponse) form to submit your article.

+### Deadlines

+Our inaugural issue opens for submissions on **Monday, March 11, 2024.** The last day to submit an article is **Friday, March 15, 2024.** Decisions will be released on **Monday, March 18, 2024.**

 ## Author Guidelines

 ### Eligibility